History of the FA Cup: Minnows, cup runs and giant killings

 In 1984, Johnny Hore's Plymouth Argyle side narrowly missed out on being the first Third Division side to reach the final.
 In a tense semi-final at Villa Park, Watford came out on top, 1–0 victors.
 Starting in the first round proper, Argyle had beaten Southend United (in a replay), Barking, Newport County (in a replay), Darlington, West Bromwich Albion and Derby County (in a replay).

 In 1989, Sutton United beat Coventry City 2–1 at Gander Green Lane.
 Sutton United were in the Conference at the time, whilst Coventry were in the First Division, and had won the cup 18 months earlier.
 This was the last occasion that a non-League club beat a top division club in the FA Cup until Luton Town defeated Norwich City in the 4th round in 2012–13 season.

-On 11 December 2007 Chasetown became the smallest team ever to reach the FA Cup third round.
+On 11 December 2007 Chasetown became the lowest-ranked team ever to reach the FA Cup third round.
 The Southern League Division One Midlands side stunned League One Port Vale as Danny Smith's last-minute goal sealed a 1–0 win after Port Vale missed two penalties.
-There was a five division gap between the two teams.
+There was a five-division gap between the two teams.

 Premier League side Norwich City lost at home to non-League Luton Town in the 2012–13 FA Cup competition.
 This was the first time a non-league side had defeated top flight opposition since 1989, and the first time that a non-League side had won away at a top flight side since Altrincham had won at Birmingham City in 1985–86.

 The 2016–17 FA Cup had two non-League teams reaching the fifth round; Lincoln City and Sutton United, both of the National League.
 Sutton United's run included a 3–1 win away to League One side AFC Wimbledon in a third round replay and a 1–0 win at home to Leeds United of the Championship in the fourth round, before succumbing 2–0 to eventual winners Arsenal in the fifth round.
 Lincoln City became the first non-League side in 103 years to reach the quarter-final stage of the FA Cup, since Queens Park Rangers F.C. of the Southern Football League in 1913–14, and the first outright since the non-League became part of the English football league system as opposed to running parallel to it.
 Their run included a 3–2 victory over League One Oldham Athletic in the second round, two Championship scalps in rounds three and four — a 1–0 replay win against Ipswich Town and 3–1 against Brighton & Hove Albion, respectively — before a 1–0 win away to Burnley of the Premier League in the fifth round.
 Lincoln City were eventually knocked out in the quarter-finals, a 5–0 reversal at Arsenal.